 The Company's existing policy allows for sales returns ranging from 15 days for direct sales to end users to longer periods for sales to key distributors.
 Sales returns are estimated at the time of delivery based on past experience and customer specific factors.
 Each quarter, a provision for sales returns is determined based on the actual experience for the most recent four quarters.
-Sales returns are applied against revenue for the Scribbler ® and PowerPad ® products, and represented approximately 0% of revenue from consumer electronics for the year ended September 30, 2013.
+Sales returns are applied against revenue for the Scribbler ® and PowerPad ® products, and represented approximately 0% of revenue from consumer electronics for the quarter ended March 31, 2013.

-The Company reviews its outstanding trade and other receivables on a regular basis.
-Bad debts are determined based on the ageing of trade and other receivables where such amounts are not insured and considered uncollectible.
+The Company reviews its outstanding accounts receivable on a regular basis.
+Bad debts are determined based on the ageing of accounts receivable where such amounts are not insured and considered uncollectible.

 Warranty accruals are based on the actual warranty experience rate for the past year for each product group and sales during the most recent warranty period.
-Warranty provisions, excluding the impact of foreign exchange, represented 23% of consumer electronic sales for the quarter ended September 30, 2013.
+Warranty provisions, excluding the impact of foreign exchange, represented 0% of consumer electronic sales for the quarter ended March 31, 2013.
 The Company has a potential tax benefit resulting from non-capital losses carried forward, an undeducted pool of scientific research and experimental development expenditures and non-refundable investment tax credits carried forward.
 In view of the history of net losses incurred, management is of the opinion that it is more likely than not that these tax assets will not be realized in the foreseeable future and hence, a full valuation allowance has been recorded against these future tax assets.
 Accordingly, no future tax assets are recorded on the balance sheets.